Is PHA (polyhydroxy acid) suitable for all skin types? How does it compare to AHAs and BHAs?

 For those of you without sensitive or acne-prone skin, physical exfoliation can still be an option.
 However, make sure to look out for exfoliating agents that are not too large.

-- Chemical exfoliation: Chemical exfoliation relies on fruit enzymes and gentle acids to slough off dead skin.
+Chemical exfoliation relies on fruit enzymes and gentle acids to slough off dead skin.
 This mechanism is much gentler than physical exfoliation and more suitable for acne-prone and sensitive skin types.

-Types of acids
+Types of acids for chemical facial exfoliation

 The two most well-known type of exfoliating acids is alpha hydroxy acids (AHA) and beta hydroxy acids (BHA).